 Added to that, the majority of jerky and biltong is made with grain-fed meat from highly industrialised farms.
 Grain-fed meat is not only less nutritious than grass-fed meat, it’s also more damaging to the environment.

 Well, to work out the answer to that, we chatted to the team from Chief Nutrition.
 They looked at all these issues and decided they needed to came up with an solution: reinventing an ancient curing method in the process.

 Their slow dried beef bar has only 2g sugar and is free from preservatives like nitrates and nitrites.
 Because it’s slow dried with Australia’s top sources of grass-fed meat, in a similar process to biltong, it’s actually tender rather than tough, which makes it much easier to eat.

 They chose grass-fed red meat over powdered proteins because it’s protein in its natural form.
 Plus, red meat has other health benefits, like the heart healthy oleic acid and valuable haem iron.
 It’s also high in Vitamin B, and because Chief Bars are dried rather than cooked, most of the Vitamin B is retained (Vitamin B is heat sensitive and degrades with cooking).
 And as for taste?
 Imagine a delicious roast dinner!

 If you’d like to give Chief Bars a try, head to eatlikeachief.com to grab a sample pack of 3 bars and get free shipping on your first order using the code URBAN.

 This article is part of an URBANSWEAT x Chief Bar collaboration.
 Want more stories like this one?
-Check out our WORKOUT REVIEWS section.
-While you’re here, why not sign up to our newsletter and be the first to receive gym and class discounts, access to exclusive workouts, competitions and a whole lot of wellbeing tips to live a life of balance (hello, shiraz), sweat and (happy) tears.
+Check out our FLOW section.
+While you’re here, why not sign up to our newsletter and be the first to receive wellness discounts, access to exclusive workouts, competitions and a whole lot of wellbeing tips to live a life of balance (hello, shiraz), sweat and (happy) tears.